 Over two thousand five hundred (2,500+) years ago, ancient Greece was made up of hundreds of city-states, grouped together at the southern end of a very large peninsula that jutted out from Europe into the Mediterranean Sea.
 Smaller peninsulas stuck out from the main Greek peninsula, forming a great deal of natural coastline and many natural harbors.
-There were hundreds of small islands nearby in the Ionian and Aegean Seas.
 It's no wonder the Greeks were great sailors and fishermen!
-The early Greeks could always count on seafood and waterfowl to eat.

 The ancient Greeks believed in thousands of gods, goddesses, and magical creatures.
 They built temples to honor their gods.
 They prayed at home.
 They prayed all the time.
 Honoring their gods was part of their daily life and part of just about everything they did.
 That's because they believed their gods controlled the heavens and earth, and could interact with humans and cause all kinds of trouble!

 A huge mountain range ran down the middle of the Greek peninsula.
 The people believed that the ancient Greek mystical world was ruled by a small group of powerful gods called the 12 Olympians, who lived at the top of the highest mountain, Mount Olympus.
 You could try to get to the top, but you'd never make it.
 The top of Mount Olympus was hidden in fog and snow and magic.
-When things had to be decided in the mythical world, the council met on Mount Olympus to discuss things, which was a very Greek thing to do - talk it over first, then go to war or get even.
-That was the Greek way.
+When things had to be decided in the mythical world, the council met on Mount Olympus to discuss things, which was a very Greek thing to do - talk it over first, then go to war or get even!

 The Greeks told wonderful myths about their gods.
 Poseidon, lord of the sea, could raise his hand and a new island would appear!
 Apollo brought up the sun every day, and his twin sister Artemis brought up the moon.
 Most of the gods avoided Ares.
 Nobody liked him much, but he was the god of war, so you had to keep him on your side if you could.
 The mighty Zeus, king of all the gods, probably caused more trouble than any of them, even more than Aphrodite, the goddess of love.
 The Greeks did not limit their myths to stories about the 12 Olympians.
 They told stories about nearly all the magical, mythical creatures in which they believed.